tarosky/taro-events/README.md

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

-A WordPress plugin for creating events.
+This is a WordPress plugin that adds the function of event information.

 ## Description

 This plugin serves the following features.

-- Add a custom post type and custom taxonomies for event
+- Add a custom post type and some custom taxonomies for event
 - Filtering form for event archive
 - Add stuructured data for event single pages
+- Improve the RSS feed to output event information

 ### Customization